Have you already submitted your application?

 Please note: Situations may vary by installation.
 Please visit your base website for more information.

 I have my orders...

-I have received orders to an installation with Corvias.
+I have received orders to a Corvias installation.
 When can I apply for on-base housing?

-Service members are eligible to apply for installation housing once they have received orders to a Corvias Military Living base.
+Service members are eligible to apply for installation housing once they have received orders to a Corvias base.

 Can my spouse apply for housing on my behalf?